vlOd2/SelfMusicBot/README.md

 A music bot designed to be hosted on normal Discord accounts
 ## ⚠ USING THIS SELF-BOT IS AGAINST DISCORD'S TOS AND MAY GET YOUR ACCOUNT BANNED

-# Archival Notice
-This project was made more as a test, so it wasn't meant to be a maintained project

 # Required packages
 This bot needs the following packages: `PyNaCl, discord.py-self, yt-dlp`<br>
 - Windows: `python -m pip install PyNaCl discord.py-self yt-dlp`